Update on Hemorrhagic

 other pet in the house was reported to have the same

-illness, so this condition does not appear to spread
+illness, so this condition did not appear to spread

 easily from dog to dog.
-This condition also does
+This condition also did

 NOT appear to spread from dogs to people.